 Many professionals will ultimately have hundreds of thousands of dollars riding on Super Bowl props, and it’s not just for the fun of it.
 Value can be found in these lines, Here’s everything you need to know to get started.

 There are five different types of NFL props offered: game, player, index, cross-sport and novelty.
-For the Super Bowl, professional players have been hard at work since Harrison Butcker’s kick went through the uprights to hand Kansas City the AFC title.
+For Super Bowl LVII, professional players have been hard at work since Harrison Butker’s kick went through the uprights to hand Kansas City the AFC Championship Game.

 They spend every waking hour figuring out prices on props they expect to see in the coming days.
 The pros like to be ready to fire once props are released, and usually are.
 The menu of NFL Super Bowl prop offerings really doesn’t change a lot year to year.
 There may be a handful of new props offered which cause tingling up the legs of sharp bettors, but they are few and far between.

-Professional bettors use large databases of NFL plays and statistics to accurately price many of the props on the board.
+Professional bettors use large databases of NFL plays and statistics to accurately price many of the Super Bowl prop bets on the board.
 This data can be rather expensive to purchase.

 Alternatively, you can also find what you need by looking at box scores available online.
 This will be time-consuming, but certainly doable if you want to research a select few propositions.
 But if you are attempting to analyze all of the props offered, it will be next to impossible without having accurate data.